 If golf is the focus of your vacation, there are a few world-class courses that really shouldn’t be missed.
 The following itinerary is in a way a dream list—you may need to swap out one of these days to do other kinds of sight-seeing in these regions.
 And if you do decide to try to cram in all these elite courses, expect to shell out some hefty greens fees.

 Because so many of Ireland’s top courses are on the west coast, we begin this itinerary with a flight into Shannon Airport.

 Day 1: County Clare

-Depending upon how early your flight gets in—and how well you can play while jet-lagged—you may even be able to get in a round on Day 1, if you’ve booked your tee times in advance at Lahinch Golf Club on the coast in Lahinch.
-Stay overnight in County Clare, ready for scenic drive southwest in the morning.
+Depending on how early your flight gets in—and how well you can play while jet-lagged—you may even be able to get in a round on Day 1, if you’ve booked your tee times in advance at Lahinch Golf Club on the coast in Lahinch.
+Stay overnight in County Clare, ready for the scenic drive southwest in the morning.